Take Me Outside Day #5

 Kootenay Orchards Elementary Take Me Outside Day

-At Kootenay Orchards, i worked with two other teacher candidates.
-The entire school participated with this Take Me Outside Day experience.
+At Kootenay Orchards, I worked with two other teacher candidates.
+The entire school participated in this Take Me Outside Day experience.
 We set up our own I Love a Challenge stations around the school field.
-Students from kindergarten to grade 6 came out at different times and got guided to which station they needed to go to.
-They were supposed to stay at a station for the full 30 minutes but the younger kids had a hard time and short attention spans so we had to switch off with another station to give the students some other activity to do.
-Our task was more open ended and we just kind of went with the flow depending on what the students wanted to do, allowing for creativity.
-For this Take Me Outside Day the students before hand did a story walk of the book “OK.”
-We found out that some students did not do it or maybe didn’t remember the book and also did not know what I Love a Challenge was so I think that was the only challenge we had. other than that it went really well and the kids had a blast.
-The Grade 4-6 had the most fun at our station especially when i told them a student could stack 10 bean bags on his head and i told them to see if they could beat that record and they got right into it and took up the full 30 minutes working together trying to stack 11 beanbags on their head to beat the record.
+Students from Kindergarten to grade 6 came out at different times and were guided to a station for 30 minutes.
+The younger kids had a harder time with their shorter attention spans, so we ended up switching the students between stations.
+Our task was more open-ended, so we went with the flow, allowing the student to guide what they wanted to do.
+Beforehand, the students completed a story walk of the book “OK.”
+As the day went on, it was clear that some students did not participate in the story walk, as they didn’t remember the book.
+Some students also did not know what I Love a Challenge was.
+Having some of the students unprepared was the most challenging aspect of the day, in my opinion.
+The Grade 4-6 had the most fun at our station, especially when I told them a student could stack 10 bean bags on his head, and that immediately got the students motivated, and they were determined to beat that record.

 Gordon Terrace Elementary Take Me Outside Day